Benjamin Barber

 Benjamin R. Barber (August 2, 1939 – April 24, 2017) was an American political theorist and author, perhaps best known for his 1995 bestseller, Jihad vs. McWorld, and for 2013's If Mayors Ruled the World.
 His 1984 book of political theory, Strong Democracy, was revised and reissued in 2004.
 He was an adviser to political leaders including Bill Clinton, Howard Dean, and Muammar Gaddafi.
 He was a board member of the Gaddafi International Charity and Development Foundation.

 Personal life

 Barber was born in New York City in 1939.
 He was educated at Grinnell College (B.A., 1960) and Harvard University (M.A., 1963; Ph.D., 1966), after earning certificates at Albert Schweitzer College (1959) and the London School of Economics (1957).

 Barber's father, Philip W. Barber, directed the New York City unit of the Federal Theatre Project, which produced plays including Macbeth and the Living Newspaper.
-His mother, Doris Frankel, was a playwright and wrote for television shows such as All my children.
+His mother, Doris Frankel, was a playwright and wrote for television shows including All My Children.
 Barber was also active as a playwright, lyricist (libretto for George Quincy's opera Home and the River) and film-maker (The Struggle for Democracy, with Patrick Watson, and Music Inn, with Ben Barenholtz).

 Barber died on April 24, 2017, after a four-month battle with cancer.